mdeck/aws_redirection/README.md

 3. Edit the first distribution to fail-over to your second distribution.
     - Add a second Origin, pointed to your alskdjfksdksdj.cloudfront.net (second distribution address).
 Give it an origin ID of "always-redirect".
 This can be set to HTTP only, as it's internal to AWS.
     - Create a new Origin Group, and add both your Origins.  "always-redirect" should be the second item.
     - Select which HTTP errors you want to fail-over redirect.
+I'm using 403/404 currently.
+CloudFront currently also lets you specify 500/502/503/504.
     - Give it an Origin Group ID of "redirect-on-error".

 That's it!
 Now whenever a request to the original server fails, the request will fail-over to your redirection lambda.
 CloudFront will also cache redirection responses iaw the cache behavior policy set in the second distribution.